 The Endless Summer Resort, a four-acre artificial surfing pool, will be built in West Oahu, Hawaii.

-Surf City Hui LLC have teamed up with American Wave Machines to install swell technology in a new surf park inspired by Bruce Brown's "The Endless Summer" movies.
+Surf City Hui LLC has teamed up with American Wave Machines to install swell technology in a new surf park inspired by Bruce Brown's "The Endless Summer" movies.

 "Our overriding design philosophy was to create surf, the dynamics of the ocean at the beach, not just individual waves.
 We've accomplished that with PerfectSwell," explains Bruce McFarland, founder and president of American Wave Machines.